Health Insurance for Visiting Scholars

 The U.S. Department of State requires that J-1 exchange visitors and their J-2 dependents have sickness and accident insurance for their entire stay in the USA.
 If the J-1 visitor spends time outside of the USA during the period of the program, health insurance must still be in place for the entire duration of the program.
 Minimum coverage must provide medical benefits ($100,000 per accident or illness), a deductible not to exceed $500 per accident or illness, expenses associated with the medical evacuation to the home country ($50,000), and repatriation of remains ($25,000).

 The Cal Poly International Scholar Health Insurance Plan

 Cal Poly has negotiated a reasonable and comprehensive health insurance policy for international scholars.
-The Cal Poly plan is brokered by Wells Fargo Insurance Services, USA, and administered by Aetna Life Insurance.
+The Cal Poly plan is brokered by USI Student Insurance Services, USA, and administered by Aetna Life Insurance.

 How Much Does it Cost?

 Aetna International Student and Scholar Insurance Plan Premium Costs for 2017-18 Academic Year

 12/25/2017 - 03/27/2018

 03/28/2018 - 06/20/2018

 06/21/2018 - 09/07/2018